 A screen is a play in basketball used by the offense to block the movement of defensive players and create openings on the court for the dribbler to shoot, pass, and move towards the basket.
 It is a play that can be planned or can happen in the moment if an offensive player sees an opportunity.

 A screen works by having a teammate, called the screener, legally block a defensive player giving the dribbler an opening on the floor.
 They can do this by standing to the defender's left or right and blocking his path.
-The screener cannot move his feet, even during contact, otherwise, this is a foul.
+The screener cannot move his feet, even during contact, or a foul will be called.

 A screener should follow these steps to perform a screen: